 However, not all classes in an ABA-approved paralegal program are online.
 Some ABA-approved programs in the state of Colorado are a combination of both online and on-campus or what is called Hybrid courses.
 This option allows the student some face-to face interaction with their instructors; in addition, provide a chance to get involved with events or campus clubs that may not be offered for online students.
 There may also be some paralegal scholarship opportunities for students at the ABA-approved programs in the state of Colorado.
 Checking with the paralegal associations in Colorado may offer financial assistance, such as scholarships to inspiring students enrolled in a Paralegal degree or certificate.

 How is the Job Market for Paralegals in Colorado?

 Currently, there are 5,250 jobs available in Colorado as paralegals according to the bureau of labor statistics which was updated in May 2018.
-Denver, Aurora, and Lakewood have the highest jobs available for paralegal.
+Denver, Aurora, and Lakewood have the highest jobs available for paralegals.
 There are other job titles for legal assistants in the workplace.
 It all depends on the specialization they acquired in either law school or from previous work history.
 The types of paralegal careers include Bankruptcy paralegal, Corporate Paralegal, Criminal Law paralegal, Immigration paralegal, Litigation paralegal, and Personal Injury Paralegal.
 Having a concentration in a type of career in the paralegal field brings many benefits for the employee.
 They would more than likely be chosen for a specific case that a lawyer or attorney is working on or may need an expert opinion with.
-The specialization may also provide higher wage salaries for the paralegal employee.
+The specialization may also provide higher wage salaries for paralegal employees.

 How Much Do Paralegals Make in Colorado?